Room-4-Studios/Tower-of-Annihilation-Build/README.md

 - Pressing `ESC` will open the games menu.
     - `RESUME` : Unpauses the game right where it was left off.
     - `EXIT` : Closes the game.
+    - `OPTIONS` : Opens the options manager.
+    - `MENU` : Returns you to the games main menu.
     - Player:
         - Player 1:
             - Up: `W`